Plutarch: We had to save you because you're the mockingjay, Katniss. While you live, the revolution lives.

 - In Yu-Gi-Oh!
 5D's, Sherry LeBlanc is a French, blond Biker Babe and uses a knight-themed deck based of Joan of Arc.
 Her D-Wheel "Sturm und Drang" resembles a horse, fitting to her knight theme and her horse monsters.
 Her first duel with Yusei invokes even Samus Is a Girl.
 After her Face–Heel Turn, she uses illusions and even a witch monster.

 - Jeanne d'Arc in Rage of Bahamut: Genesis plays this trope extremely straight.
 Born a simple peasant girl in a remote village, after hearing the voice of the gods, she is now the leader of the Orleans Knights armed with the legendary spear Maltet.
-Then again, in this series, the gods definitely exist and regularly appear and speak to humans.
+Then again, in this series, the gods definitely exist and regularly appear and speak to humans, including a certain demon who makes Jeanne cross the Despair Event Horizon as she's burning at the stake, driving her to a Face–Heel Turn.

 - Artesia is described by the author as a pagan Joan of Arc.